supercam19/Better-Tellraws/README.md

 For this you will need [python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/)
 - Download the zip attached to the latest release.
 - Extract the .zip file
-- Open a command line and type:
+- Open a command line and type: `pip install pyperclip`
-`pip install re`
-and
-`pip install pyperclip`

 # Using
 - Set the "input.json" file to the tellraw you want to create